jdh-observer/fwpktfFtn5jm/article.md

 Although the stm package provides a set of metrics to help with defining the optimal number of topics, there is no objective hard benchmark that can tell which model to choose.
 In fact, this is not a problem in itself because different models can provide increased granularity in shaping the topics from the documents.
 I built five models with 10, 15, 20, 30, and 50 topics.
 I proceeded step by step by adding new models and comparing their respective position in terms of exclusivity and semantic coherence.
 After comparing the results from the four models and their degree of connections/disconnection, as well as the range of topics each produced, I settled for a systematic comparison of the 15-topic and 20-topic models that seemed to provide more adequate and relevant topics.
 Depending on the actual content of the documents and their degree of heterogeneity/homogeneity, a large number of topics may just produce subsets of prominent topics.
 This is what happened with the 50-topic model that I eventually discarded.
 The 10-topic model produced a relevant distribution, yet one that was dissonant with the other models in terms of exclusivity and semantic coherence.
 In the final stage, I decided to work with only three models with 15, 20, and 30 topics.
 There was a great deal of overlap between the 15- and 20-topic models.
 The latter actually refined some of the topics present in the 15-topic model.
 I found the same degree of consistency between the 20-topic and 30-topic models, with clear overlaps with the extra five topics in the 20-topic model.
 The 30-topic model, however, provided no more than a fine-grained distribution from the initial set of topics.

-The 15 -topic model and 20-topic model shared 13 labels, which indicates that almost all topics in the former were included in the latter.
+The 15-topic model and 20-topic model shared 13 labels, which indicates that almost all topics in the former were included in the latter.
 The 20-topic model was able to differentiate better two specific topics: Ministries and Shipping.
 The other topics that the 20-topic model singled out were in fact topics that refined categories in the 15-topic model without adding much information.
 The final combined topics for the two models — after re-labelling — show a great deal of convergence.
 There are only three topics that are specific to the 20-topic model: Local officials, Ministry officials, Miscellaneous (this catches mostly incidents such as fires).

 <!-- #region tags=["hermeneutics"] -->
 Based on these results, I did two things: